Battle of Keresztes: Battle

 The Ottoman army marched through several passageways of marshy terrain and reached Haçova (Turkish meaning: Plain of the Cross), exhausted after a long siege and a hard, long march.
 The two armies faced each other on the plains of Haçova (Mezőkeresztes).
+According to the report of the English diplomat Edward Barton, in very high numbers fought Crimean Tatar auxiliary forces in the Ottoman army into the battle of Keresztes.

 The Austrian-Transylvanian army, under the joint command of Archduke Maximillian III of Austria and Prince Sigismund Bathory of Transylvania, was in position in fortified trenches.
 When the Ottoman army attacked the Austrian trenches, the Battle of Haçova commenced and continued for two days, from 25 to 26 October 1596.
 Early firearms (cannons, muskets) were used extensively in the battle.
 The Austrians, being entrenched around the old ruined church, succeeded in driving back the Ottoman assaults with a barrage of fire from muskets and 100 cannon.

 By the second day of battle the Ottoman army appeared to have been defeated.
 According to the 17th Century Ottoman historian İbrahim Peçevi:

-"The Christians broke through the Ottoman army, but the soldiers of Islam had not yet felt the defeat.
-Then, they started to plunder and taking of booty at the command headquarters of the Ottomans.
-Under a few flags, a large group of Christian soldiers attacked the tent where the chests of gold money of the Ottoman Exchequer were kept.
-They killed and otherwise eliminated the Janissary and household cavalry soldiers guarding the State Treasury.
-The Christian soldiers got on the Treasury chests of gold coin and put up their flags of cross over them and started to dance around them."

 Commander Sultan Mehmed III wanted to flee from the battlefield.
 However, first he asked for the opinion of his tutor, the high cleric Hoca Sadeddin Efendi, who told the Sultan that he should continue the battle till the end.
 Heeding this advice, Sultan Mehmed III ordered that the battle should continue.